siderolabs/terraform-provider-talos/docs/resources/machine.md

 then a subsequent *terraform destroy* for the changes to take effect due to limitations in Terraform provider framework. (see [below for nested schema](#nestedatt--on_destroy))
 - `reboot_mode` (String) Reboot mode for OS upgrades: DEFAULT or POWERCYCLE.
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))
+- `upgrade_policy` (Attributes) Experimental worker OS upgrade budget shared within one provider process.
+Requires drain_on_upgrade and kubeconfig.
+Does not coordinate separate provider processes or concurrent applies.
+Applies to image updates of existing nodes only. (see [below for nested schema](#nestedatt--upgrade_policy))

 ### Read-Only